pangqiao/zencart/README.md

 ```
 define('ADMIN_PASSWORD_EXPIRES_INTERVAL', strtotime('- 90 day'));
 ```
-or change the file admin/login.php, $message to true, you can use any password.
+or change $message to true, you can use any password.
 ```
  if ($message == false) {
 	$_SESSION['admin_id'] = $result->fields['admin_id'];